arcticfoxrc/pennyfox/README.md

 ## Future Roadmap

 - [ ] Multiple bank support (We need people with different bank account to help us with this)
-- [ ] Enhancing Insights with more detailed analytics
+- [ ] Enhancing Insights with more detailed analytics & better graph support grouped category
+- [ ] Multi-selected expense tagging feature
 - [ ] Expense analysis using historical data (Firebase AI Logic)
 - [ ] Expense sharing/tracking between users (Multi user persona)

-## Contributing
+## Contributing & Local Development

-We are still in process of creating a contribution guide & local development setup instructions. once we set up the guide, we will make it open for public contribution!
+We welcome contributions to PennyFox!
+If you're interested in helping out, please refer to our [Development Guide](DEVELOP.md) for instructions on setting up the project locally, contributing code, and submitting pull requests.

 ## Support the Project